Reincarnation

 DAY EIGHT:

 After I drink her milk.
-She looks at me and says, “It has been eight days since you came into my life.
+She looks at me and says, “It has been eight days since you came into our life.
 Your father and I have something special planned.
 We’re going to Temple now.
 We’re going to see the mohel!”

 My mother has dressed me up.
 I can’t really see how I look, but from the way she is looking at me I must look pretty good.
 They bundle me up and place me in a special chair, sitting upright and I am in the car and facing the back of the seat.
 I can’t tell where we are going.

 I am taken into a building.
 There are lots of adults there, but also smaller versions of themselves, all milling around.
 I hear music for the first time in my life.
 I think I remember this first song from my past life: “Kol od balevav penimah…” I hear some men speaking, praying.
 Four men and my father now surround me.
 I am on my back looking up at them.
 I see my mothers face peering lovingly at me, from just behind my father, so I have no fear.
-The men all have beards (hair on their faces) and are all wearing the little hat like my father wears They are also wearing a kind of white and blue cape like thing.
+The men all have beards and are all wearing the little hat like my father wears They are also wearing a kind of white and blue cape like thing.
 As the men pray they take my diaper off, and then …..OUCH!
 I cry.
 That really, really hurt!
-Then a mass celebration happens.
+Then a big celebration happens.
 There is singing and dancing and I am paraded about on my fathers shoulders, and I forget about the pain I have just endured.
 Then my mother comes and gets me, and presents her breast.
 I drink and fall asleep.

 SIX MONTHS: